Bro. Cantalupi's Fundraising Drive

 The new kitchen sink cabinet goes well with the newly plastered and painted walls.

-It took a lot of re-plastering
+There was a lot of re-plastering

 Now, if only they'll keep it clean.